mpi-eva/voucher4guests/INSTALL.md

   optional managementinterface

 * IMPORTANT: ACTIVATE ssh ACCESS over internet uplink interface or guestnet interface before you activate firewall.
-See voucher.fw for predefined entry's.
+See voucher.fw for predefined entries.
 PLEASE NOTE THAT unrestricted ssh ACCESS over the guestnet and/or internet interface is not a good idea.

 * run `voucher.fw` (bash script) to activate the firewall